wprashed/cart-reminder-timer/readme.txt

 == Changelog ==

-= 6.0 =
+= 1.0.0 =
-- Complete refactor to WordPress.org standards
-- Full i18n support with translatable strings
-- Enhanced security with proper escaping and sanitization
-- Professional admin UI with modern design
+- First public release as Dealicious - Cart Reminder Timer for WooCommerce
+- Updated plugin slug and translation domain for wp.org readiness
+- Added uninstall cleanup for plugin data and scheduled events
-- Improved performance and reliability
+- Refined readme and metadata for WordPress.org submission
-- Added comprehensive documentation

-= 5.0 =
-- Initial advanced release with coupon system
-- A/B testing framework
-- Email reminders
-- Abandonment tracking

 == License ==